Christoph16478/iq/iq_python.md

 **What are Literals in Python and explain about different Literals?**

 A literal in python source code represents a fixed value for primitive data types.

-There are 5 types of literals in python-
+There are 5 types of literals in python:

-String literals : A string literal is created by assigning some text enclosed in single or double quotes to a variable.
+1. String literals : A string literal is created by assigning some text enclosed in single or double quotes to a variable.
 To create multiline literals, assign the multiline text enclosed in triple quotes.
 Eg.name=”Tanya”

-A character literal : It is created by assigning a single character enclosed in double quotes.
+2. A character literal : It is created by assigning a single character enclosed in double quotes.
 Eg. a=’t’

-Numeric literals :  Include numeric values that can be either integer, floating point value, or a complex number.
+3. Numeric literals :  Include numeric values that can be either integer, floating point value, or a complex number.
 Eg. a=50

-Boolean literals : These can be 2 values- either True or False.
+4. Boolean literals : These can be 2 values- either True or False.

-Literal Collections : These are of 4 types ...
+5. Literal Collections : These are of 4 types ...
 - a.
-List collections-Eg. a=[1,2,3,’Amit’]
+List collections-Eg. a = [1,2,3,’Amit’]
 - b.
-Tuple literals- Eg. a=(5,6,7,8)
+Tuple literals- Eg. a = (5,6,7,8)
 - c.
-Dictionary literals- Eg. dict={1: ’apple’, 2: ’mango, 3: ’banana`’}
+Dictionary literals- Eg. dict = {1: ’apple’, 2: ’mango, 3: ’banana`’}
 - d.
-Set literals- Eg. {“Tanya”, “Rohit”, “Mohan”}
+Set literals- Eg. {"Tanya", "Rohit", "Mohan"}

-Special literal- Python has 1 special literal None which is used to return a null variable.
+Special literal:  Python has 1 special literal None which is used to return a null variable.

 ----